music-suite/music-suite/src/User-Guide.md

     $ ghc --make test
     $ ./test

-However, `music.hs` can also be loaded into a Haskell interpreter or compiled.
 In this case the resulting program will generate and open a file called `test.pdf` containing the output seen above.

-In fact, the `music2pdf` program is a simple utility that substitutes a single expression into a Haskell module such as the one above and executes the resulting main function.
+Music files and Haskell files using `defaultMain` are equivalent in every aspect.
+In fact, the `music2...` programs are simple utilities that substitutes a single expression into a Haskell module such as the one above and executes the resulting main function.

-## Notes, time and duration
+## Time and duration

 A single note can be entered by its name.
 This will render a note in the middle octave with a duration of one.
 Note that note values and durations correspond exactly, a duration of `1` is a whole note, a duration of `1/2` is a half note, and so on.